 Menopause is becoming more relevant in the workplace with over seven million women between the ages of 45-55 in the UK working population and this is rising.
 So, how can improved menopause awareness enrich your business?

-• It can avoid poor job satisfaction and commitment, high levels of sickness absence and increased desire for women experiencing menopause symptoms to leave work altogether.
+- It can avoid poor job satisfaction and commitment, high levels of sickness absence and increased desire for women experiencing menopause symptoms to leave work altogether.
 According to CIPD research, 53% were unable to attend work because of menopause symptoms, and only 18% felt able to tell their manager why they were really absent.
-Improving knowledge and communication about the menopause at work is inexpensive, but can help effected employees to continue working productively, inspire engagement and boost attendance.
+Improving knowledge and communication about menopause at work is inexpensive, but can help affected employees to continue working productively, inspire engagement and boost attendance.

 How can I make my workplace menopause friendly?